owignall/Sudoku-solver/README.md

 ## Results

 I found that depth first search backtracking with constraint satisfaction was an effective approach to this problem.
-Utilising the heuristics that I have mentioned also significantly improved the speed at which the `sudoku_solver` was able to solve harder sudokus.
+Utilising the heuristics that I have mentioned also significantly improved the speed at which the `solve_from_array` method was able to solve harder sudokus.